Quick Answer

 Placement matters more than size or design.

 The QR code should be visible when the experience is still fresh.
-To ensure optimal placement, consider a quick self-test: stand where customers often pause and attempt five scans to see if the code succeeds every time.
-These simple trial runs provide immediate, actionable insight into whether the code is properly placed for customer convenience.
+Stand where customers often pause and try a few scans yourself to see if the code works reliably from that spot.

 Less effective placements include: